74. PRE-MARITAL COUNSELLING – IS IT NECESSARY?

 Given that marriage is serious business and permanent in God’s eyes, it would be foolish in my view, for a couple to rush into it without having carefully thought things through and without seeking some level of counsel from other brothers and sisters in the faith.
 For, this is a life-altering decision!
 Making a wrong choice can have debilitating and devastating consequences, as other failed couples have learned.

-On the merits of seeking good counsel for decisions to be made in life in general, the Word of God states:
+On the merits of seeking good and godly counsel for decisions to be made in life in general, the Word of God states:

 - “Where no counsel is, the people fall: but in the multitude of counsellors there is safety.”
 (Proverbs 11:14)